 - Bring your advance directive and any other information about your end-of-life care priorities with you.

-- You may also bring a copy of our Good to Go Toolkit to review your priorities and particular wishes with your doctor.
+- You may also bring a copy of our End-of-Life Decisions Guide & Toolkit to review your priorities and particular wishes with your doctor.

 Starting the Conversation